 The decision to leave your child with anyone other than a close friend or relative is never easy.
 But the truth is, most parents will do it at one time or another.
 There are many options available both in and out of your home.
 By following some of the basic guidelines laid forth in this article, you should be able to choose a day care provider that will fit your needs.
 And making an informed decision about your child's care is one of the best things you can do for your little one!

-To learn more information, visit the links on the next page.
+To learn more information, visit the links below.

 ©Publications International, Ltd.

 This information is solely for informational purposes.
 IT IS NOT INTENDED TO PROVIDE MEDICAL ADVICE.
 Neither the Editors of Consumer Guide (R), Publications International, Ltd., the author nor publisher take responsibility for any possible consequences from any treatment, procedure, exercise, dietary modification, action or application of medication which results from reading or following the information contained in this information.
 The publication of this information does not constitute the practice of medicine, and this information does not replace the advice of your physician or other health care provider.
 Before undertaking any course of treatment, the reader must seek the advice of their physician or other health care provider.